prometheus/alertmanager/README.md

 The chosen port in the `cluster.listen-address` flag is the port that needs to be specified in the `cluster.peer` flag of the other peers.

+The `cluster.advertise-address` flag is required if the instance doesn't have an IP address that is part of [RFC 6980](https://tools.ietf.org/html/rfc6890) with a default route.

 To start a cluster of three peers on your local machine use `goreman` and the Procfile within this repository.